Invoice Factoring vs Bank Loans

-Most people already know what a bank loan is, but factoring may be a new concept.
 Invoice factoring is an alternative financing option in which a business sells its outstanding invoices to a third-party factoring company (often referred to as a factor) for a discounted rate.
-The factor provides a cash advance to the business that sold the invoice (typically 80 – 90% of the invoice face value) and works with their customers to collect the invoice payment.
-Once payment has been collected, the factoring company pays out the remaining invoice value minus a small factoring fee.
+The factor provides a cash advance to the business that sold the invoice (typically 80 to 90% of the invoice face value) and works with their customers to collect the invoice payment.
+Once payment has been collected, the factoring company pays out the remaining invoice value, minus a small factoring fee.

 Approval Process

-- Factoring: Getting approved for a factoring line can happen in as soon as a day, and it is typically much easier to be approved for.
+• Factoring: Getting approved for a factoring line can happen in as soon as a day.
+Qualification requirements are lenient.

 Credit

-- Factoring: Personal and business credit values are less important.
-Factoring evaluates the creditworthiness of a business’s customers.
+• Factoring: Your personal and business credit scores are not a priority when a factor is reviewing your application.
+Instead, they evaluate the creditworthiness of your customers.
 This makes factoring an appealing option for individuals without a strong credit history.

 Related: How to Finance a Business Without a Loan